 Everything about life is judged by people based upon their personal experiences or the information that they have been introduced to up to that point of judgement.

 Lol, of course that includes me.
 If you think I have a reason to lie to you, then you shouldn't be here long.
-If you can tell that I am trying to offer you accurate and insightful info not just to help you make a decision on trucking and make trucking a successful career but to also be able to live a happier live overall.
+If you can tell that I am trying to offer you accurate and insightful info not just to help you make a decision on trucking and make trucking a successful career but to also be able to live a happier live overall then you should read every page.

 Every challenge that occurs in our life has the potential to build character, teach lessons, and increase maturity if we let it.
 In order for these positive benefits to happen we have to view these challenges in a certain way.
 We must see the glass half full as opposed to half empty.